zilbers/Challenge-Calculator/README.md

 In order to make the tests run properly, do not change the id's of the components, and make sure to use the right types and values!

+* Its recommended to open windows calculator and check its behaviour, they should act the same.

 # final result

 your result should look something like this </br>